JungnamKim-dev/ACI--Create-Config-Rollback/README.md

 ## Configuration

-get into credentials.py and add you details to the host, username and password objects.
+Get into that credentials.py file and add you details to the host, username and password objects.

+As an example.

 host = 'https://myapic.example.com'
 username = 'admin'